necula01/jax/jax/experimental/mini_jax/README.md

 Perhaps the most important JAX features that is not reflected in mini-JAX is JAX's ability to perform some transformations inline, during tracing.
-This has the major advantages that (1) errors are reported during tracing when the user-program's stack trace is available, and (2) one can apply differentiation transformations on a program that contains data-dependent control flow.
+This has the major advantages that (1) one can apply differentiation transformations on a program that contains data-dependent control flow, and (2) errors are reported during tracing when the user-program's stack trace is available.
 JAX does this by carrying the actual concrete value as it traces the program, which enables it to resolve control flow.
 There is also a minor cost advantage of not having to materialize and traverse multiple times the JAXPR.

 JAX tries hard to do all transformations inline.
-The only cases when it cannot do so are if a `jit`, or `pmap` transformation is present, or if we have higher-order control-flow (`cond` and `while`).
+The only cases when it cannot do so are if a `jit`, or `pmap` transformation are present, or if we have higher-order control-flow (`cond` and `while`).

-TODO: fusing transformations in mini-JAX.
+TODO: fusing transformations in mini-JAX should be doable, hopefully without too much complication.

 ### Efficient reverse differentiation is tricky

 Implementing reverse differentiation correctly is not hard, if all you care is functional correctness.
 The "complexity correctness" is quite a bit harder.
-At some point, I had an implementation that was traversing the expressions and constructing a gradient (set of partial derivatives) data structure with addition, scaling, and variable uses.
-Being careful about sharing in expressions meant that at most one gradient node was being built for one distinct expression object.
-In a second pass, the gradient data structure was traversed to accumulate the partial derivatives.
-Here too was important to memoize the traversal of the gradients.
-Even after these two careful traversal, I could still end with exponential blowup.
-An example code (due to Dougal) was:
+At some point, I had an implementation that was traversing the expressions bottom-up and constructing a gradient (set of partial derivatives) data structure with addition and scaling.
+Using memoization for expression, we ensure that for each expression instance we construct one instance of a gradient structure.
+As long as all the scaling is by constants, the various factors can be associated together and all is fine.
+But as soon as we start having (1) non-constant scaling factors arising from non-linear expressions, and (2) result of an expression used by multiple other expressions, then

+An example code that gives rise to expensive gradient computation was (suggested by Dougal):
 ```
    z = a * (z + z)
-   z = a * (z + z)
+   z = b * (z + z)
    ...
 ```

 The proper way to compute gradients is to traverse an expression only after the parent expressions have been traversed, and for each we have accumulated the adjoint.
 To do this using a symbolic expression language we have